smilteval/Artshop-TTP-Capstone/README.md

 ## <a name="live"></a> Live Project Link

-Application is deployed on :point_right: https://ttp-art-shop.netlify.app/ :point_left:
+Application is deployed on :art: https://ttp-art-shop.netlify.app/ :art:

 <br>